Art by Russell Craig

 A FELLOWSHIP FOR FORMERLY INCARCERATED ARTISTS

-The Right of Return project encourages formerly incarcerated artists of all disciplines who seek to challenge mass incarceration through their creative practice -- including visual, performing, media, design, and other creative professions – to apply for the fellowship.
+The Right of Return project welcomes submissions from formerly incarcerated artists working in all creative disciplines to challenge mass incarceration—including visual, performance, poetry, media, design, and other artistic practices.

-In addition to receiving financial support for the proposed project, Returning Citizens Fellows will have a group retreat from June 22 - 25th, 2017 ( U.S. based location TBD); participation is a requirement of the fellowship.
-The central aims of the retreat are to foster relationships, gain perspective on the problems of mass incarceration and innovative solutions, and develop a deeper knowledge of the campaign for purposes of the fellowship.
-The retreat may include master classes on campaign strategies, criminal justice policy, and/or past and present and history of political art.
+In addition to receiving financial support for the proposed project, Right of Return Fellows will participate in a group retreat in Early Spring of 2019 and in Late Summer of 2019 (U.S. based location TBD); participation is a requirement of the fellowship.
+The central aims of the retreat are to foster relationships, gain perspective on the problems of mass incarceration and innovative solutions, and develop a deeper knowledge of criminal justice reform efforts across the country.
+The retreat includes master classes on campaign strategies, criminal justice policy, and relevant art practices.

 THE APPLICATION IS NOW CLOSED.

 WE’RE THRILLED TO ANNOUNCE THE 2019 RIGHT OF RETURN USA FELLOWS.
 DURING THE APPLICATION PERIOD, WE RECEIVED APPLICATIONS FROM SOME OF THE MOST GIFTED ARTISTS ACROSS THE COUNTRY.
 THE FOLLOWING SIX FELLOWS WILL MAKE UP OUR SECOND CLASS OF RIGHT OF RETURN FELLOWS:

 MICHELLE C. JONES

 DANIEL MCCARTHY CLIFFORD

 Art by Jesse Krimes